Michigan in the Olympics

 The U-M women's rowing program continued its Olympic tradition with four athletes on the U.S. team.
 Rio was the fourth consecutive Olympics with multiple U-M women rowers.

-Ellent Tomek Felice Mueller, Grace Luczak Amanda Elmore
+Ellent Tomek Felice Mueller, Grace Luczak Amanda Elmore Amanda Elmore

-Ellen Tomek Felice Mueller, Grace Luczak Amanda Elmore
+Ellen Tomek Felice Mueller, Grace Luczak Amanda Elmore Lauren Schmetterling

 Ellen Tomek (U-M 203-2006) returned to compete in the double sculls at Rio.
 Tomek and Megan Kalmoe finished 5th in the event in 2008 in Beijing.
 In 2012 she was among the last rowers cut from the women's eight.
 Tomek then teamed with Meghan O'Leary (UVA, 2007, softball and volleyball) and began training with 2012 U-M Olympian Sarah Trowbridge at the USRowing training center in Princeton.
 Tomek and O'Leary won the U.S. trials in Sarasota in April by more than 12 seconds.
 The pair won a silver medal at the 2015 World Cup II and hoped to be in the medal hunt in Rio but finished in sixth place..
 (Trowbridge, who was on the USRowing coaching staff and married to U.S. national coach Bryan Volpenhien, didn't make the trip to Rio as she was expecting a child.)

 Felice Mueller (U-M 2009-2012) joined Grace Luczak in the women's pair.
 Luczak (Ann Arbor Pioneer, Stanford, 2011) rowed for U-M as a freshman in 2008 before transferring to Stanford.
 It was the first Olympics for both, but they had success internationally, including a gold medal in the 2016 World Rowing Cup II.
-They finshed fourth in the A Final in Rio.
+They finished fourth in the A Final in Rio.

 Amanda Elmore (U-M 2013/14) was a three-time All-American while competing for Purdue as an undergraduate.
 She joined the U-M squad for the 2013/14 season while enrolled in the Graduate Program in Biomedical Sciences in the Department of Microbiology and Immunology.
 She helped the first varsity eight to a fifth place finish in the NCAA championships.
-In Rio she was part of a women's eight crew that won a third consecutive gold medal for the U.S..
+In Rio she was part of a women's eight crew that won a third consecutive gold medal for the U.S.

 Shelina Zardosky